izanhzh/Amos.Abp/README.md

 # Sql Script
 + This feature is used to perform high-performance database operations using native sql
 + Centralized management of sql scripts
-+ Easily supports multiple different database provider(MySql, SQLServer, Oracle, etc.), Reduce the impact of different database provider sql syntax differences
++ Easily supports multiple different database provider(MySql, SqlServer, Oracle, etc. please see the `Volo.Abp.EntityFrameworkCore.EfCoreDatabaseProvider`), Reduce the impact of different database provider sql syntax differences
 + Based on EFCore, Dapper makes almost no disruptive adjustments to the original configuration
 1. Add the `Amos.Abp.Domain` Nuget package to your Domain layer
 2. Define a sql script repository interface in the Domain layer